 2021 will be the year of augmented analytics.
 Organisations will continue to apply Machine Learning, Artificial Intelligence and Natural Language Processing to their Big Data platforms to make faster decisions and recognise trends.

 Public and private clouds are expected to exist together for the first time in 2021.
-Thanks to 5G, multicloud IT strategies and modern hybrid cloud architectures enterprises can have better data management, real-time visibility and security of gathered information.
+Thanks to 5G, multi-cloud IT strategies and modern hybrid cloud architectures enterprises can have better data management, real-time visibility and security of gathered information.

 In 2021 data will also become fast and actionable.
 Fast data concept allows processing in real-time streams.
-It means information is analysed quickly and brings instant value like faster decision making process and immediate action taking.
+It means information is analysed quickly and brings instant value like faster decision-making process and immediate action-taking.
 As IDC predicts, nearly 30% of the global data will be real-time by 2025.

 Let us meet the new Data challenges

 Although with new solutions come new challenges, Big Data technology will continue to bring great value.
 Information from various sources helps see the bigger picture.
 Provided with specific insights, we can simply make better decisions, know our customers better and understand the details of different, often complicated processes.
-Big Data lets us follow the consumer trends, or even create the new ones.
+Big Data lets us follow consumer trends, or even create new ones.
 The continuous growth of the Big Data market will create new work opportunities for Data Scientists, analysts and managers.
 More companies will become aware that they need to make use of actionable data.
 They will need a new, professional approach, also coming from the outside software providers.
 We are looking forward to 2021 challenges, ready to accept and meet them.